nqcm/synonyms-in-quran/docs/L/live.md

 1. Returning to a thing
 2. Being appropriate

-This word is used when the climate and surrounding of a residential place is suitable and favourable for the resident. (:material-book: MTFQ)
+This word is used when the climate and surrounding of a residential place is suitable and favourable for the resident[^MTFQ].

 !!! quote "Surah Yusuf - 56"